threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Janda, Laura A. 28.02.2023.
+Grammatical messaging: Putin’s use of case.
+Invited guest lecture at Princeton University.

 - Janda, Laura A. and Anna Obukhova.
 15.11.2022.
 New linguistic methods applied to Russian political discourse.
 Guest presentation at UiO FAKESPEAK Workshop (online).

 - Obukhova, Anna.
 02.11.2022.
 How the Russian Media Are Approaching Svalbard (Spitsbergen).
 Guest lecture for LinLangLunch at Brown University, Providence, RI, USA.